n3s-online/youtube-tools-mcp/README.md

 ### `get_youtube_transcript`

-The main tool for extracting YouTube video transcripts.
+The main tool for checking YouTube video caption availability using the official YouTube Data API v3.

 **Parameters:**
 - `videoId` (required): YouTube video ID or any YouTube URL format
-- `language` (optional): Language code (e.g., "en", "es", "fr", "de") - defaults to "en"
+- `language` (optional): Language preference (currently informational only)

 **Sample Output:**
 ```
-YouTube Transcript for Video ID: dQw4w9WgXcQ
+YouTube Video Information:
+📹 Title: Example Video Title
+👤 Channel: Example Channel
+📅 Published: 1/15/2024
+📝 Description: This is an example video description...

+✅ Captions Available (2 track(s)):

+1. Language: en (English)
+   • Track Kind: standard
+   • Auto-generated: No
+   • Last Updated: 1/15/2024

-Language: en
+2. Language: en (English (auto-generated))
-Total Segments: 45
-Duration: 3:33

---- TRANSCRIPT ---
-[0:00] We're no strangers to love
-[0:07] You know the rules and so do I
-[0:15] A full commitment's what I'm thinking of
-[0:22] You wouldn't get this from any other guy
-...
+   • Track Kind: ASR
+   • Auto-generated: Yes

+⚠️  Note: While captions are available for this video, downloading the actual transcript content requires OAuth 2.0 authentication, which is not supported in this MCP server to keep it simple for users.

+To get the full transcript, you would need to:
+• Use YouTube's official API with OAuth authentication
+• Or use YouTube's web interface to view/copy captions manually
 ```

 ## 🛠️ Development